nuxeo/nuxeo-labs/nuxeo-labs-images/README.md

   * `output`: A `Blob`, holding a JPEG image
   * **Parameters**
     * `tile`: Number of thumbs/row or columns. defauit value is "0" (ImageMagick organizes the sheet).
 If you want 4 thumbs per row, just pass "4"
     * `label`: A pattern as expected by ImageMagick.
 Typically, you would pass "%f" (default value)n with sers the label of each thumb to the filename.
 Notice that is `useDocTitle` is `true`, it is the Document’s title that is used.
+If `label` is set to `"NO_LABEL"` then the lables are not displayed at all
     * `backgroundColor`
       * Default value: "white"
     * `fillColor`: Color used to draw the labels.